MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 - The operator assigns phone numbers to the emergency address, and doesn't allow you to change them.
 In this scenario, you'll need to contact your operator to make changes to emergency addresses and their assigned phone numbers.

-For more information on emergency calling, see [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).
+For more information on emergency calling, see [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md) and [Plan and configure dynamic emergency calling](configure-dynamic-emergency-calling.md).

 ### Move numbers from Calling Plans to Operator Connect